jscire/pipeline_Re_with_estimateR/README.md

 ## Use
 The file `scripts/pipe/run_swiss_estimates.sh` runs the entire pipeline.
-It assumes that the latest linelist data of interest is in the `data/raw/BAG` folder.
+It assumes that the latest linelist data of interest is in a folder named `./data/raw/BAG`.
 The folder paths can be modified easily in the various R scripts (usually at the very top of the script), and in the `run_swiss_estimates.sh` script.